 - 9.1.1 WESM Rules Clause 3.8 sets out the responsibilities of the Market Operator in the scheduling of generation and load in the WESM.
-Among other responsibilities, WESM Rules Clause 3.8.1 directs that prior to the commencement of each dispatch interval, the Market Operator shall use the market dispatch optimization model (MDOM) to determine the target loading level in MW for each non-scheduled generating unit, must dispatch generating unit, priority dispatch generating unit, scheduled generating unit or each scheduled load and for each reserve facility for the end of the dispatch interval using the latest data from the System Operator and the Trading Participants.
-The Market Operator shall submit to the System Operator the dispatch schedule containing the target loading levels to be achieved at the end of the dispatch interval. - 9.1.2 The WESM Rules defines loading level as the instantaneous level of output or consumption in MW of a generating unit or load.
-The target loading level of a generator or load is the loading level determined as an end-of-period target for that scheduled generator or load. - 9.1.3 Additionally, the Market Operator is required under WESM Rules Clause 3.10 to calculate and publish the RTD prices.
+Among other responsibilities, WESM Rules Clause 3.8.1 directs that prior to the commencement of each dispatch interval, the Market Operator shall use the Market Dispatch Optimization Model (MDOM) to determine the target loading level in MW for each non-scheduled generating unit, must dispatch generating unit, priority dispatch generating unit, scheduled generating unit or each scheduled load and for each facility for the end of the dispatch interval using the latest data from the System Operator and the Trading Participants. - 9.1.2 The Market Operator shall submit to the System Operator and the Trading Participants the dispatch schedule containing the target loading levels to be achieved at the end of the dispatch interval. - 9.1.3 The WESM Rules defines loading level as the instantaneous level of output or consumption in MW of a generating unit or load.
+The target loading level of a generator or load is the loading level determined as an end-of-period target for that scheduled generator or load. - 9.1.4 The Market Operator shall submit to the System Operator and the Trading Participants the reserve schedule containing the capacity that can be used by the System Operator to maintain the frequency of the grid within the limits prescribed by the Grid Code for the entire dispatch interval. - 9.1.5 Additionally, the Market Operator is required under WESM Rules Clause 3.10 to calculate and publish the RTD prices.